stalincisco/ansible-repo/Ansible All Commands.md

  $ ansible -playbook playbook-pingtest.yaml -i inventory.txt

-## now install VScode IDE on your local machine and create inventory.txt and playbook-pingtest.yaml

 http://www.yamllint.com/

+## now install VScode IDE or Atom IDE on your local machine and create inventory.txt and playbook-pingtest.yaml

+**install linter-js-yaml**

+**install atom remote sunc**

+**create a file under tmp folder**

+  $cat > /tmp/test-file.txt
+  Hello!
+This is a sample contecnt in test file ctl+c
+  $cat /tmp/test-file.txt
+  Hello!
+This is a sample contecnt in test file

+go to exercise-1-copy-file folder and execute

+make sure the test-file.txt dosent exist in target1 and 2 severs.

+  $ansible-playbook playbook-copyfile.yaml -i inventory.txt

 ## Appendix